 In order to install this update on your tablet, you will first need to gather some files, the update files and the tool which will help us to easily push the update to the device.
-For your convenience, we have provided the tools that you will need along with the download links.
-Get them and then head over to the steps given below.
+For your convenience, here we have provided the tools that you will need along with the download links.
+Get them fast and then head over to the steps given below.

 Obtain all of the above files and then move to the below steps.
-As always, we will not be held responsible if you damage or brick your device during the process.

 - When you are finish downloading files, open the Odin tool on your PC.